jazzy-fish/jazzy-fish/README.md

 Two-word sequences may be impractical for sustained identifier generation, however, three word and four word sequences can sustain 87 and 38,238 years respectively at a rate of 1 identifier generated per second, using a single machine.

-However, the default implementation can be changed to using longer prefixes and you can also bring your own wordlists, if desired.

-The [preprocessor](python/src/preprocessor) package contains code that can process input wordlists and generate input word list combinations, which can be inspected to help users infer the best choice depending on use-case.
+If the default wordlists are unsuitable, they can be changed.
+Consult the [Generate wordlists](#generate-wordlists) section for details.

 ## Contents

 This directory contains the following resources:

 - [python](./python): Python implementation of the Jazzy Fish ID generator
-- [wordlists](./wordlists): Several input wordlist versions that extensively cover the English language (for provenance, see below) the default wordlist was generated using words from [wordlist 5](./wordlists/5).
+- [dictionary](./dictionary): Several input dictionaries that extensively cover the English language (for provenance, see below)

+NOTE: the default wordlists included in the _encoder_ package was generated using [dictionary/5](./dictionary/5).

 ### Wordlist origin